 - Potential correlation rate: The percentage of tested incidents this decision would have affected.

 - Total created incidents: The number of incidents tested by this decision.

 - Total estimated correlated incidents: The estimated number of incidents this decision would have correlated.

 - Incident examples: A list of incident pairs this decision would have correlated.
 You can click on these to see a side by side comparison of all attributes and values to help you determine if the correlation is desired or not.

 Run the simulation with different attributes as many times as you need until you see results you like.
 When you're ready, follow the UI prompts to save your decision.

-What do we mean by topology?
-For New Relic's applied intelligence, topology is a representation of your service map: how the services and resources in your infrastructure relate to one another.
+For the applied intelligence of New Relic, topology is a representation of your service map: how the services and resources in your infrastructure relate to one another.

-Our topology correlation finds relationships between incident sources to determine if incidents should correlate.
+Our topology correlation finds relationships between incident sources to determine if incidents and thus their respective issues should correlate.
 Topology correlation is designed to improve the quality of your correlations and the speed at which they're found.